-- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art.
+- How the project supports the topic area objectives and target specifications and metrics; and - The potential impact of the project on advancing the state-of-the-art. - The potential for broad industry adoption of the proposed technology.

-Criterion 2: Project Research Plan (30%)
+Criterion 2: Project Research Plan (25%)